lee-janice/wikigraph/README.md

 -   [x] Refactor component/file structure
 -   [ ] Use styled components instead of css file for one-offs
+-   [ ] Figure out how to test deploy build to catch errors before Netlify attempts to deploy

 ### Longer-term modifications